-Seargin had evolved from one of the vendors into a trusted partner. „Seargin teams go beyond the typical scope compared to other Staff Augmentation company.
-Their Recruiters help candidates prepare for the interview, evaluate advanced technical skills, or even often negotiate with the candidate.
-In other words, step in, when we need them – as a true business partner does.”
+Seargin had evolved from one of the vendors into a trusted partner. „Seargin teams go beyond the typical scope of work, as compared to other IT Staff Augmentation companies.
+Their Recruiters help candidates prepare for the interview, evaluate advanced technical skills, or even often negotiate the contract with the candidate.
+In other words, they step in, when we need them – as a true business partner does.”

 „Our site has a proven track record in terms of business capabilities.
 Company headquarters assign the majority of the IT projects to our location, choosing us before the sites in other countries.
 Seargin played an important role in this.
 Because our site manages to access the IT talent, when other locations can’t build a team for a project,” the client reveals the business impact of working together with Seargin.